 In this six part series from Win or Lose we will look at some of these captains.
 There will be the ones who arrived with little fanfare but emerged to become giants, like the unassuming Lucas Radebe at Leeds United.
 Peter Schmeichel the great Dane that helped kickstart the Fergie dynasty at Manchester United.

-For some donning the band is the culmination of a career that began kicking cans as a child, their club colours worn with pride.
+For some donning the band is the culmination of a career that began kicking cans as a child, their team colours worn with pride.
 There is Carles Puyol the Catalan dog of war, fusing a relentless tenacity with Barcelona’s artistic attacking aesthetic and Steven Gerrard who will forever cherish that one night in Istanbul.

 Sometimes the stars align, and a captain will lead their side to a rare success like the bellow-shirted Gabriel Batistuta, the Argentine legend who always looked best dressed in the purple of Fiorentina or Martin Johnson, the man who led England to their first Rugby World Cup triumph in 2003.